-Blue House at Wan Chai displays the Lingnan style of architecture with balconies that are hanging out of the main building.
+Blue House displays the Lingnan style of architecture with balconies that are hanging out of the main building.

 A hall in the blue houses now houses the Hong Kong Stories in terms of models and old objects to take you back in time.
 I saw old typewriters, miniature TVs, sketches of Hong Kong Houses.
 The dense chaotic and symmetric

 Yellow House or the House of Stories

 When I read about the House of Stories, I was excited to visit it.
-Well, it was a small shop like the community center that displays the community articles of Wan Chai.
+Well, it was a small shop like the community center that displays the community articles.
 It is more of a community center where community activities are promoted.
 You can see the board games and community products in this center, though they do not really sell them.

 I saw an interesting game that is played using a Dice but the board looks like a huge Hong Kong building instead of snakes and ladders.

 Yellow house has a tinge of yellow in its façade with green windows and doors.
 It demonstrates the ShopHouse style of architecture.
 The ground floor of the building houses shops while the upper stories had homes.
 Facade of this building is western in appearance and the balconies are missing as the narrow street could not accommodate them.

 Now, I was looking for a traditional market & here this was a modern store standing in its place.
 For some time I was confused, but then someone explained to me that there used to be a traditional market here.
-It has been replaced with this new building.
-This was my bewilderment moment on Wan Chai Heritage Walk.
+It has been replaced by this new building.
+This was my bewilderment moment on the Heritage Walk.

 Wan Chai Park